 It always surprises Pet Poison Helpline when they see the number of cats that will actually eat mouse and rat poison.
 The most concerning rodenticide these days is Bromethalin.
 Bromethalin cause brain swelling with even small doses and there is no antidote for it.
 Don’t take a chance that your cat will leave it alone.
 Make sure to use bait boxes to keep pets and kids out of all rodenticides.

 The two other main types of bait commonly seen today are anticoagulant rodenticides (cause severe bleeding and death) and the cholecaliferol/vitamin D type rodenticides (cause elevated calcium and phosphorous levels in the blood and kidney failure).

-Number 7 is again a human medication, the ADD and ADHD medications that include Adderall, Vyvanse, Methamphetamine HCL and amphetamine combination drugs.
-We will many times see parents crush and mix these medications in a spoon of ice cream or yogurt to give to a small child and the cats lap it up like a tasty treat.
+These human ADD and ADHD medications include Adderall, Vyvanse, Methamphetamine HCL and amphetamine combination drugs.
+The helpline will many times see parents crush and mix these medications in a spoon of ice cream or yogurt to give to a small child and the cats lap it up like a tasty treat.
 Even partial pills or small amounts of these medications can have serious signs such as agitation, head-bobbing, panting, hyperactivity, increases i